ZL-Asica/-ZL-Asica-prettier-config/README.md

 - **Single attribute per line**: Puts each attribute on a new line in JSX.
 - **Embedded language formatting**: Automatically formats embedded code (e.g., HTML in markdown).
 - **Vue support**: Indents `<script>` and `<style>` tags in Vue files.

+### JSON Formatting Override

+This configuration includes a specific override for JSON files, setting `tabWidth` to 4 spaces, ensuring clearer structure in JSON documents.
+All other files use 2 spaces per indentation level.

 ## Recommended .prettierignore